 Requirements common to geodatabases and databases

 - The data must have a valid spatial reference defined for it.
-If it does not, specify one in ArcGIS Pro before you publish.
+If it does not, you must specify one in ArcGIS Pro before you publish.
 If no spatial reference is defined, you cannot publish the data.

-Enterprise or workgroup geodatabase-specific requirements
+Enterprise geodatabase-specific requirements